 As a musical director, Laurence worked on over thirty stage productions and has taught at all of London's leading musical theatre colleges, including Arts Ed, Mountview, Guildhall, Royal Academy of Music, LSMT and the MTA.

-Laurence is married to TSPA Principal, Claire, and they have two daughters.
+Laurence is married to TSPA Principal, Claire, and together they are founders and directors of the London College of Performing Arts.
+They have two daughters.
 Visit Laurence's official website here.

 Janna joined the TSPA team in 2015 and has become an integral part of the day to day running of the organsation.